jamal94sm/NIPS2026/Rebuttal.md

-############################ reviewer #3
+### reviewer #3

 We sincerely thank the reviewer for the detailed and thoughtful feedback.
 Below, we respond to each identified concern with clarification, justification, and planned improvements to strengthen the final version.

 >**1.
 Dataset Limitation**

 We thank the reviewer for recognizing the novelty of our paired design.
-We fully acknowledge the scale limitation in Section 4, and need to mention the distribution skewness towards younger adults and Chinese participants.
-We outline our plans to extend the dataset in future rounds of the data collection to scale the dataset and achieve greater demographic diversity in future releases.
+We acknowledge the limitations of the current version of the X-Palm dataset, including its scale and imbalanced acquisition.

+Scaling up participant recruitment further is challenging due to the time-consuming curation process and privacy considerations.
+We note that most existing datasets, such as CASIA-MS and XJTU-UP, are of comparable scale.
+Additionally, our scanner was installed locally and could not be relocated, which geographically constrained participant recruitment and led to imbalanced acquisition across devices (smartphone vs scanner) and ethnic groups.
+Within these constraints, we made deliberate efforts to recruit a diverse group of participants, and the resulting demographic distribution broadly reflects that of the local community.
+However, because participant demographics remain imbalanced, we chose not to define or split domains based on race, gender, or other demographic attributes.

 >**2.
 Imbalance Effect on Training and Evaluation**

 To assess the effect of the scanner/smartphone acquisition imbalance in our dataset, we conducted two controlled experiments.

 **Training-time imbalance** (Table 1) compares two training populations of identical size evaluated on the same held-out test set: Mode A trains exclusively on dual-domain identities, while Mode B replaces a third of them with smartphone-only identities, mirroring the dataset's natural imbalance.
-Although the imbalanced training set in Mode B has resulted in lower EER compared to Model A, **the Rank-1 accuracy has increased.**
+Although the imbalanced training set in Mode B has resulted in lower EER compared to Model A, the Rank-1 accuracy has increased.

 **Inference-time imbalance** (Table 2) instead fixes the trained model and probe set, varying only gallery composition: a mixed-domain gallery (Mode 1) versus a smartphone-only gallery (Mode 2) of comparable size.
 Although EER values remain close for these modes with highly overlapping CIs, Rank-1 collapses by 19 points with entirely disjoint confidence intervals (Mode 1: [65.52, 80.25] vs. Mode 2: [47.00, 61.44]).
 A smartphone-only enrollment policy substantially degrades top-1 identification accuracy even though genuine/impostor score separability, as measured by EER, is largely unaffected.